SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 be better if they were, since it is harder to fathom why anyone of their own free will would be such a traitor to the working class.

-Think of Joy-Ann Reed --- everyone crying over how she was viciously ousted from MSNBC.
+Think of Joy-Ann Reid --- everyone crying over how she was viciously ousted from MSNBC.
 But what was Reed doing back in the day when Bernie had a chance to get assassinated?${}^\dagger$ She _did not have to_ get the CIA drug money, she was doing a freebie for the deep state.
 Very generous of her aye Mr Gorka, don't you think?
 (Gorka just popped into my head, a pathetic pawn, it's hard (for me) to say who is among the top dogs of the deeper deep state within the